What are the different types of organisational structure?

 How do I set up or change my organisational structure?

-Remember that abrupt or major changes can disrupt productivity and in some instance may also harm morale.
 For this reason, it may be best to introduce changes gradually to see what works.
 Give your staff plenty of warning and make sure everyone is fully informed about what the new structural changes mean for them.

 When the time comes to introduce the changes, you can help them to settle in smoothly by following these tips.

-• Have discussions at every level – Listen to employee feedback to help you work out what needs to change (and what should stay the same).
+- Have discussions at every level: Listen to employee feedback to help you work out what needs to change (and what should stay the same).
 It will also help your people to feel respected.

-• Try it out – If possible, trial the new structure on one division, such as a single branch or project team.
+- Try it out: If possible, trial the new structure on one division, such as a single branch or project team.
 This can highlight any potential issues you need to fix before rolling it out across the entire business.

-• Communicate constantly – Keep your employees updated through the transition period.
+- Communicate constantly: Keep your employees updated through the transition period.
 This will help them feel supported and will ensure they know whom they need to report to.

-• Be clear – Explain clearly why you’re making the changes and the ways in which you think this will make their experience at work better.
+- Be clear: Explain clearly why you’re making the changes and the ways in which you think this will make their experience at work better.
 Also make it as easy as possible to understand the new structure and give your staff exact dates on when the changes will be implemented.
 Use multiple channels for this – for instance, company-wide meetings followed up by emails and perhaps even one-to-one meetings with line managers.

-Get accounting advice
+Get expert financial advice